PelionIoT/mbed-client-cli/example/linux/README.md

 ```
 ./cli
 ```

-to exit application write `exit` and press enter
+type `help` and press enter to see available commands.
+To exit the application write `exit` and press enter